A Guide to the Best Swimming Holes in Litchfield National Park.

 Litchfield National Park is one of the most popular national parks in the Northern Territory, and it’s hard to debate.
 Litchfield is well known for its swimming holes underneath cascading waterfalls and situated against stunning backdrops.
-Just over an hour from Darwin lies this incredible park.
-Immersing yourself in the natural wonders of the Australian outback country is no better than done than swimming in freshwater swimming holes.
-Find the best swimming holes to visit in the Litchfield National Park in this guide!
+About 1.5 hours from Darwin lies this incredible park.
+Immersing yourself in the natural wonders of the Australian outback country is no better done than swimming in freshwater swimming holes.
+Find the best swimming holes to visit in Litchfield National Park in this guide!

-We acknowledge and respect the traditional owners of the Litchfield National Park, the Koongurrukun, Mak Mak Marranunggu, Werat and Warray indigenous People.
+We acknowledge and respect the traditional owners of Litchfield National Park, the Koongurrukun, Mak Mak Marranunggu, Werat and Warray Aboriginal People.
 We pay respects to their elders, past, present and future.

 Can you swim in the Litchfield National Park?